What is it?

 It's a model centric data handling solution.
-With it, you can write expressive, readable, concise syntax that you already know and love from back-end MVC frameworks.
-It provides an elegant structure to complex data with a plethora of features to manage the data, and additional helpers for common tasks like handling lists, pagination, string manipulation etc.
+With it, you can write expressive, readable, concise syntax that you already know and love from back-end MVC frameworks while staying back-end agnostic.
+It provides an elegant interface to complex data with a plethora of features to access it, and additional helpers for common tasks like handling lists, pagination, string manipulation and more.

 While using this package increases ease of access and cuts down development time, it can also have unintended consequences.
 By pushing more logic to the client side you may expose backend logic such as data relations.
 Furthermore, if you're incorrectly implementing the backend requirements you may introduce vulnerabilities such as sql injection.